whatyouhide/whatyouhide.github.io/content/posts/2019-04-14-connection-managers-with-gen_statem/index.md

 Let's start with designing the states of our connection.
 We already figured out that there's going to be a `disconnected` state for when the TCP connection is down.
 This will also be the starting state since we'll start as `disconnected` and then try to connect the first time as mentioned at the beginning of the article.
 We only need one more state, the `connected` state, for when the TCP connection is alive and well.
 The next step when designing the state machine is figuring out what events cause the state machine to transition from one state to another.
 In our case, we can think of these events causing state transitions:

-  * the TCP connection goes down - this makes the state machine transition from the `connected` state to the `disconnected` state.
+  * The TCP connection goes down — this makes the state machine transition from the `connected` state to the `disconnected` state.

-  * the TCP connection is established successfully - this makes the state machine from from `disconnected` to `connected`.
+  * The TCP connection is established successfully — this makes the state machine from `disconnected` to `connected`.

 Then, we have events that don't cause state transition.
 In our case, that's only requests from clients.